zionsg/demo-mockpass-login/README.md

 # Demo MockPass Login

-Website to demo SingPass/CorpPass login using MockPass server.
+Website to demo SingPass/CorpPass login and profile retrieval from MyInfo Personal/Business using MockPass server.
 This application will serve up a website as well as start up a MockPass server locally.

 Paths in all documentation, even those in subfolders, are relative to the root